 Top 10 Reasons for Using Social Media

-As our latest social report shows, 40% of internet users are most likely to use social networks to keep in touch with what their friends are doing, making this the top reason for social media use on a global scale.
+Our 2017 social report showed 40% of internet users were most likely to use social networks to keep in touch with what their friends were doing, making this the top reason for social media use on a global scale.

-A key trend here lies in news consumption across social media platforms, as 4 in 10 are using the services to get news updates.
+A key trend displayed in our 2017 chart lies in news consumption across social media platforms, as 4 in 10 were using the services to get news updates.

 The top three motivations noted here have one common characteristic – they are all related to passive forms of networking.